 Hardiness Zone: 5a

 mtm from Northeast PA

 Before you can take any productive action, you really need to find out exactly what you are dealing with.
 In order to find out you may need to either call in a professional, or contact your local county extension agency to find out if a Master Gardener would be willing to look at a sample and help you with the diagnosis.
 Insect and fungus attacks are quite different and require very different strategies for treatment.
-The Ortho you found may prove to be ineffective depending on what the problem is.
-Once you find out exactly what you are dealing with, you can research some Organic treatment methods that may or may not involve some type of spraying.

 What kind of Locust tree do you have?
 Do you see any evidence of sawdust?
 The Locust Borer is a common problem that affects Black Locust trees.
 Do you see sunken spots on the branches that are dying?
 Are the leaves turning brown but the twigs look fine?
 Dead branches here and there may indicate verticillium wilt.
 You can check for it by taking a sharp knife and slicing diagonally through a dead twig.
 Verticillium wilt shows up as brown streaks in the vascular system.
 Did you have a cold, wet spring and summer?
 If so, you could be looking at a fungal disease, root rot, canker, or leaf spot.

 About The Author: Ellen Brown is an environmental writer and photographer and the owner of Sustainable Media, an environmental media company that specializes in helping businesses and organizations promote eco-friendly products and services.
 Contact her on the web at http://www.sustainable-media.com